jpineda30/Project-2/readme.md

 ## List of Dependencies and Libraries

-The application was designed and programmed with a combination of *JavaScript*, *pure HTML*, *pure CSS*, one third-party *CSS framework*, and several *Node.js CLI* Dependencies and *NPM* libraries.
+The application was designed and programmed through a combination of *JavaScript*, *pure HTML*, *pure CSS*, one third-party *CSS framework*, and several *Node.js CLI* Dependencies and *NPM* libraries.
 The application is fully functional and hosted in a *Heroku* external server.

 The Full-Stack breakdown of the application is as follows: